denuoweb/node-htmlcoin/README.md

 <tr>
 <td> addmultisigaddress </td>
 <td> [nrequired] ["key","key"] [account] </td>
 <td> Add a nrequired-to-sign multisignature address to the wallet.
-Each key is a twitcoin address or hex-encoded public key.
+Each key is a htmlcoin address or hex-encoded public key.
 If [account] is specified, assign address to [account]. </td>
 <td> N
 </td></tr>
 <tr>